 Eating disorders wreak a world of havoc on our bodies.
-In fact, anorexia nervosa is the most fatal of all mental health issues with an estimated mortality rate of 10%.
-Given the way that many of those suffering from eating disorders either restrict or purge their bodies from essential nutrients, this shouldn’t be surprising.
+Anorexia nervosa is the most fatal of all mental health issues, with an estimated mortality rate of 10%.
+This shouldn’t be surprising because many suffering from eating disorders restrict or purge their bodies from essential nutrients.
 However, the problems with eating disorders go beyond starving the body.
 An adult female is made up of approximately 55% water, while an adult male is about 60%.
 On top of that, about 20% of our daily water intake comes from food.
 It follows that if we restrict or purge our food intake, we also put ourselves in the hole for water intake, making dehydration a dangerous possibility.

 Some Signs That You Need More Water

 You may have heard the old saying that if you’re feeling thirsty, you’re already dehydrated.
 However, just because you’re not thirsty doesn’t mean you’re not dehydrated.
 One way to check if you’re dehydrated is the “skin test.”
 Skin loses its elasticity when the body is short on water.
 If you pinch some skin on the back of your hand and it takes more than a second or two to spring back into place, there’s a chance that you need to drink some water.

 Another test is to check your urine.
 It should be a pale yellow.
 You should be upping your fluid intake if it’s darker than that.
 Other signs of moderate or mild dehydration are muscle cramps, bad breath, dry skin, and headaches.